umarIft/BayesianAnalysis/README.md

 | NPM                | Number of public methods in a class  |

 ### Selecting probability distribution
-Since software bugs can take on positive values and the upper bound of the present software bugs in a module is unknown, We assume counting of software bugs can be represented using a poisson distribution.
+Since software bugs can take on positive values and the upper bound of the present software bugs in a module is unknown, we assume counting of software bugs can be represented using a poisson distribution.
 Also, since the source code metrics only take positive values for a given software module, we chose log-normal as the distribution for the priors of the source code metrics.

 ```
 bugs ~ possion(lamda)